StephenChamberlain/steam-career/README.md

-# Steam Year
+# Steam Career
-Experimental Python application to use Steam Web API to retrieve player data for the current year and do something cool with it...
+Experimental Python application to use Steam Web API to retrieve player data for their entire time on steam and do something cool with it...

 ## Components
 - Python